 Cuts, sores, ulcers, skin care, arthritis, muscular aches and pains, rheumatism, sports injuries, sprains, asthma, bronchitis, catarrah, coughs, throat and mouth infections, colds, fevers, flu, infectious illness, headaches, nervous exhaustion, neuralgia, sciatica (from The Encyclopedia of Essential Oils by Julia Lawless, page 88).

-- Excellent oil with mucolytic actions for reducing thick mucus & deep congestion.
+Excellent oil with mucolytic actions for reducing thick mucus and deep congestion.
 This oil also has expectorant and decongestant properties that can assist with clearing congestion and helping to expel phlegm.
 Perfect when dealing with cold symptoms.

 Eucalyptus Dives Essential Oil Recipes